Death Notice (film): Plot

 The fourth target is revealed to be businessman Tang Wah, who is leaving Hong Kong for safety.
 Law interrogates Wong for clues again and has pieced everything together.
 The real Wong died in the explosion and Scar Seven, Yeung's most trusted informant had been impersonating Wong as the assassination for Tang is still in process.
 Law subdues Scar Seven as the police arrest the latter and rushes to the airport to impede the assassination of Tang.
 He then finds Yeung is still alive during a pursuit after having done plastic surgery to change his appearance.
 Yeung had orchestrated the warehouse explosion intending to kill Man Wah and Wong taking over the latter's identity to orchestrate the murders.
 When Man Wah had found out about his deceit, she detonated the trigger herself to sabotage Yeung's plan.
 Yeung had Scar Seven impersonate Wong to misguide Law and Leung so he could kill his targets in what seem to be vigilante killings, but in reality, they had been for a real estate developer to wipe out his competitors (aside from Pang).
 Yeung has planted another bomb similar to the one he planted on Man.
 Law is able to disfigure it in time however because there isn't a complex configuration thus making Yeung's plan backfire.
 Yeung is taken into custody but warns Law that the real Darker is still out there as Yeung is just a pawn for a real estate developer who has been using Yeung to wipe out their competitors.

 While protecting Tang with his team at the airport, Hon is blackmailed by Darker with a video revealing that Hon had slit Pang's throat during the bomb detonation.
 Darker calls Hon and threatens to release the video if Hon interferes with his plan Hon, desperate to find the real Darker, calls the number which rings Tang's phone.
 Hon mistakenly believing he is Darker, shoots and kills him.
 This results in Hon's arrest as well.

 In the end, Law reveals Hon had lied in court during the testimony that when he and Chiu were in pursuit of Pang that Pang shot Chiu when in reality, Hon accidentally shot and killed Chiu, mistaking him for Pang's partner.
 Thus, Hon had killed Pang and was trying to find the real Darker to protect his secret of being Chiu's real killer, but ended up getting manipulated into shooting Tang.
-This is also confirmed by Leung who had ran a forensics check on Chiu's jacket.
+This is also confirmed by Leung who had run a forensics check on Chiu's jacket.
 Furious, Wan confronts Hon about the night which Hon reveals he had accidentally shot Chiu during the pursuit of Pang.
 Hon apologizes to Wan, but Wan rejects his apology.
 Law concludes that Hon and Darker aren't any different.